invoice_logo.png

 Conclusion

 When shopping for ski wear, focus on the numbers that indicate water resistance rather than whether it’s labeled “waterproof” or “water-resistant.”
-Choose the right level of protection based on how and where you ski, and remember, no garment is immune to extreme conditions forever.
+Choose the right level of protection based on how and where you ski, and remember, no garment is immune to extreme wet conditions forever.